diabpsx/divination/README.md

 A batch script **dump_all.bat** is provided to extract all bank files.

 ### dumpsym
 Dumps a PSX symbol file into a readable output file.
-Updated to fix `bool` types being output as NULL.
+Updated to fix `bool` types being output as `NULL`.
 Also note that `bool` is 4 bytes long on the PSX rather than 1 like it is with most compilers.

+For Windows ported games the Microsoft type `BOOL` is type defined by the developer.
+For Diablo it is defined as `unsigned char`.
+So actually `BOOL/bool` end up having flipped byte sizes compared to the PC version of Diablo.

 Usage: dumpsym [sym_file]